jrpotter/notebook/notes/memory/virtual.md

 %%ANKI
 Basic
 *Why* are anonymous files more performant than regular files?
-Back: Swapping out pages does not require reading/writing to disk.
+Back: Initially "swapping in" of pages does not require reading from disk.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: os::linux
 <!--ID: 1755913121262-->